 Freezing Whole Eggs

-To freeze whole eggs, you simply mix the eggs together and pour the mixture into either an ice cube tray, or a freezer-safe container or bag.
+To freeze whole eggs, you simply mix the eggs together and pour the mixture into either a lightly greased ice cube tray, or a freezer-safe container or bag.
 If you will need to use individual eggs, it would make more sense to make sure each ice cube tray holds only one egg so that you can easily separate them.
-If you don’t need to pop out one egg at a time, you can easily pour your egg mixture into a labelled freezer-safe bag or container.
+If you don’t need to pop out one egg at a time, you can easily pour your egg mixture into a labeled freezer-safe bag or container.

 I personally prefer freezing whole eggs, but when I am baking, sometimes I have an extra egg white or yolk that I didn’t need to use and freezing is the perfect way to save it for later.
 Otherwise, I forget about it in the fridge, and they end up going bad and being thrown out.